redlibrarian/redlibrarian.github.io/_posts/2017-07-13-dialectic-of-library-values.markdown

 framers of the ALA Code of Ethics, which attempts to enshrine the concept of value-neutrality by explicitly denying the relevance of ideologies to library work.
-The fact that the ALA Code of Ethics, like most normative ethical which support the status quo does not need to mention its liberal presumptions is merely a testament to liberalism's
+The fact that the ALA Code of Ethics, like most normative ethics which support the status quo does not need to mention its liberal presumptions is merely a testament to liberalism's
 hegemony: it is such a "necessary truth" that it can allow itself to remain unmarked.

-Given that the library is a state institutions, perhaps the controversy over last night's memorial boils down to an antagonism between those who see the public library as a *social* institution with social responsibilities, and those who see it as an institution of the state with political responsibilities.
+Given that the library is a state institution, perhaps the controversy over last night's memorial boils down to an antagonism between those who see the public library as a *social* institution with social responsibilities, and those who see it as an institution of the state with political responsibilities.
 This, naturally enough, is yet another contradiction contributing to the identity of the public library.
-The contradiction between social responsibility and political responsibility boils down to the question of contradictory values: communal, humanist values on the one hand, and liberal (i.e. individualistic, "value-neutral" values based on the sanctity of private property) on the other.
+The contradiction between social responsibility and political responsibility boils down, in my mind, to the question of contradictory values: communal, humanist values on the one hand, and liberal (i.e. individualistic, "value-neutral" values based on the sanctity of private property) on the other.
 These contradictions cannot be resolved through discussion,